AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR: Net Asset Value(s)

 DJ AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR: Net Asset Value(s)

-AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR (EUSRI) AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR: Net Asset Value(s) 05-Oct-2020 / 10:15 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
-The issuer is solely responsible for the content of this announcement. *Net Asset Value(s)* FUND: AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR DEALING DATE: 02/10/2020 NAV PER SHARE: EUR: 55.7427 NUMBER OF SHARES IN ISSUE: 18145858 CODE: EUSRI ISIN: LU1861137484 Category Code: NAV TIDM: EUSRI Sequence No.: 85426 EQS News ID: 1138829 End of Announcement EQS News Service
+AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR (EUSRI) AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR: Net Asset Value(s) 06-Oct-2020 / 09:15 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The issuer is solely responsible for the content of this announcement. *Net Asset Value(s)* FUND: AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR DEALING DATE: 05/10/2020 NAV PER SHARE: EUR: 56.1835 NUMBER OF SHARES IN ISSUE: 18145858 CODE: EUSRI ISIN: LU1861137484 Category Code: NAV TIDM: EUSRI Sequence No.: 85514 EQS News ID: 1139110 End of Announcement EQS News Service

 (END) Dow Jones Newswires